StefanoRatto/whois/README.md

 - Comments and remarks from WHOIS output are filtered out
 - Empty fields in the CSV output indicate that the information was not available in the WHOIS data
 - If an IP fails all retry attempts, it will be marked with "ERROR" in all fields in the CSV

+## Licensing

+The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Legal disclaimer

+Usage of this tool to interact with targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use for educational purposes.